This post may contain affiliate links. Please read our disclosure policy.

 - All-Purpose Flour: I use all-purpose flour but you could also use bread flour with minimal impact.

 - Confectioner’s Sugar: Also called powdered sugar or 10x because it is ground ten times finer than regular sugar.

 - Orange Blondies: Substitute orange zest for the lemon zest in the brownies and orange juice for 3/4 of the lemon juice in the glaze!

 - Go Nuts: Add up to 2 cups of nuts like toasted walnuts, pistachios, almonds or hazelnuts after adding the flour.

 - Strawberry Lemon Blondies: Fold 1 cup chopped fresh strawberries or 1 cup dehydrated strawberries into the batter after the flour.
-Ice with my fresh strawberry icing instead of the lemon.
+Ice with my fresh strawberry icing from this lemon pound cake instead of the lemon.